UMDF Board Members and Bios

 Rev. Sara A. White

 Rev. Sara A. White received her Bachelor of Arts degree in History from the University of South Carolina and was awarded a Master of Divinity degree from Lutheran Theological Seminary South, Columbia, South Carolina.
-Rev. White has served as Director of Congregational Development for the South Carolina Annual Conference of The United Methodist Church since 2012.
+Rev. White is the Senior Pastor of Hibben UMC in the Charleston District of the South Carolina Annual Conference of The United Methodist Church.
+Previously, she served as Director of Congregational Development for the South Carolina Conference from 2012 until 2019.

 Prior to that she held the position of District Superintendent of the South Carolina United Methodist Church in the Rock Hill District, and from 2001-2006, was the lead pastor of John Wesley United Methodist Church in Charleston, South Carolina.
 Rev. White served as delegate to the 2008 and 2012 General Conferences of The United Methodist Church and has also served as a Jurisdictional Conference delegate for the Southeastern Jurisdiction Conference.
 Her Annual Conference service includes membership on the Southeastern Jurisdiction Council on Finance and Administration; South Carolina Annual Conference CFA; and the Board of Trustees of the Epworth Children’s Home.